1600x350-jesus-ne-a-bessans-bandeau

 Folk art treasures

 In the end, the people of Bessans sang for Julien Tiersot.
-The "big girl" even performed for him "Christmas tunes from Bessans, which she sang with a bugle voice capable of making echoes reverberate from Mont Cenis to the Vanoise".
+The "big girl" even performed for him "Christmas tunes from Bessans, which she intoned with a bugle voice capable of making echoes reverberate from Mont Cenis to the Vanoise".

 In addition, the Ministry's envoy was able to consult "four notebooks, one of which is a collection of Christmas manuscripts with dates ranging from 1820 to 1855 (...)
 A second, more modern notebook contains no less than one hundred and two song texts.